Skmdtamizhan/Movie-Platform-using-Tableau-/README.md

 # Movie-Platform-using-Tableau-
-This Project Is Done By Sunilkumar R K (23AI059) From Nandha Engineering College .
+Project by Sunilkumar R K (23AI059)

+Nandha Engineering College

+This repository contains the completed project work by Sunilkumar R K, demonstrating skills and dedication in delivering a high-quality solution.